 After successfully completing your respiratory therapy program, you must obtain a state license to practice legally.
 Each state has its own licensing requirements, but most states require passing the Certified Respiratory (CRT) exam administered by the NBRC.
 For those continuing their education, individuals are strongly encouraged to pursue the Registered Respiratory Therapist (RRT) credential as well.

-5: Launch your career as an entry-level Respiratory Therapist
+5: Launch your career as an entry-level respiratory therapist

 After becoming licensed, you can start working in hospitals, skilled nursing facilities, and home healthcare agencies.
 Upon completing one year as a respiratory therapist, you may become eligible to collaborate with platforms like CareRev.
 This partnership empowers you to exercise control over your schedule, enhancing work-life balance by choosing when and where you work.

-How long does it take to become a Respiratory Therapist?
+How long does it take to become a respiratory therapist?

 The time it takes to become a respiratory therapist varies based on the educational path you choose.
 On average, completing an associate's degree in respiratory therapy takes approximately two to three years.